UKHO/docs/docs/software-engineering-policies/SourceControl/SourceControlPolicy.md

 * Any source code found in any other source control method must first be migrated and proven to build via a CI pipeline.
 * All new source will host a primary branch called _trunk_ or _main_ over _master_.

+## Access control

+Ensure that developers with BPSS clearance are only granted read access.
+BPSS-cleared developers may temporarily be granted write access to a repository, provided suitable controls exist to prevent any change they make progressing to a live environment without review by a Security Cleared (SC) colleague.

 ## Branch Protection

 Suitable branch protection should be setup, depending on factors agreed by the team, to avoid merging to main.